 Selling Crypto art in the marketplace

-- Create digital art: In general, any digital content you put out in an NFT marketplace will be generated as an NFT.
+- Create digital art: In general, any digital assets you put out in an NFT marketplace will be generated as an NFT.
 All you need to do in this step is to get creative.
 Also, take note of the file types supported by your NFT marketplace.

 - Put your crypto art for sale: Once you decide on a crypto art to sell, you will price it and put it in your NFT marketplace for minting.
 Remember that creating an NFT requires paying some service fees.
 This service fee varies from one marketplace to another.